 Recent Policy Wins

-- Fees for Vital Records for Homeless waives fees to obtain a birth certificate for people experiencing homelessness, allowing youth experiencing homelessness to obtain this foundational document that facilitates access to other necessary documents (2021).
+- Free Birth Certificates for Homeless Individuals waives fees to obtain a birth certificate for people experiencing homelessness, allowing youth experiencing homelessness to obtain this foundational document that facilitates access to other necessary documents (2021).

 - Partial Credits requires schools to offer credit for work completed in previous schools (2020).